Leaders at The University of Kansas Cancer Center are far from finished in their quest for enhancing scientific excellence. Watch the video

 We offer a full range of cancer services, from prevention and diagnosis to treatment and survivorship.
 Many patients have a combination of surgery, radiation and chemotherapy.
 This often translates to improved outcomes.
 We have invested in technology to provide state-of-the-art detection, diagnostic and treatment services.

-We provide these advanced services for both inpatients and outpatients.
-Our partnership with Kansas City Cancer Center has allowed us to expand outpatient services and provide the region’s most comprehensive cancer program.
-Patients have access to 10 additional locations and more specialists, technology, treatment options and clinical trials.
+We provide these advanced services for both inpatients and outpatients offering the region’s most comprehensive cancer program.
+Patients have access to more locations and more specialists, technology, treatment options and clinical trials.

 Our doctors work in teams to personalize each patient’s care.
 At weekly conferences, they review cases and get opinions from the group of specialists.
 They work together to find the best treatment options.
 This kind of collaboration is a key advantage of an academic medical center.